Call Dr. Donnelly Book Consult

 53 questions | 90 minutes | Score: 118–132

-CARS is entirely passage-based and draws from the humanities, philosophy, ethics, cultural studies, and social sciences.
-No scientific knowledge is needed — instead, the section measures your capacity to comprehend complex arguments, identify unstated assumptions, evaluate the strength of evidence, and extend an author's reasoning to new scenarios.
+CARS is entirely passage-based.
+Passages come from the humanities, philosophy, ethics, cultural studies, and social sciences.
+No science knowledge is needed.
+Instead, this section tests your reading comprehension at an advanced level — you must understand complex arguments, spot unstated assumptions, judge the strength of evidence, and apply an author’s reasoning to new situations.

 Full CARS Guide